Toggle: English / Spanish

 - Ulcers (sores) in the esophagus (food pipe), stomach or intestines

 - Vomiting blood

-Your doctor will advise you how best to treat these symptoms.
-Medications may be prescribed to help reduce nausea, vomiting, and pain.
-Blood transfusions may be given for anemia.
+Your health care provider will advise you how best to treat these symptoms.
+Medicines may be prescribed to help reduce nausea, vomiting, and pain.
+Blood transfusions may be given for anemia (low counts of healthy red blood cells).
 Antibiotics are used to prevent or fight infections.

 - Check the person's breathing and pulse.

 - Remove the person's clothing and place the items in a sealed container.
 This stops ongoing contamination.

 - Vigorously wash the victim with soap and water.

 - Dry the victim and wrap with a soft, clean blanket.

 - Call for emergency medical help or take the person to nearest emergency medical facility if you can do so safely